hertze/Alfie/README.md

 From the terminal (on a Mac), run the script with `python3 alfie.py`.

-The script will as you a series of questions:
+The script will ask you a series of questions:

 1. The format you want (pocket / personal / a6 / a5)